What Your Bad Processes Are Really Costing You

 “The problem with bad processes is that they institutionalize inefficiency: they ensure that things will be done the wrong way, over and over and over again.
 For that reason alone, it’s worth investing the time and resources to ferret them out.”

 The problem with bad processes – and what makes them so universally relatable – is that they inherently go unaddressed for too long.
 They’re bad because they don’t work.
-They remain bad because no one is looking to fix them.
+They remain bad processes because no one is focused on fixing them.

-Bad processes are a drain to your team’s time and energy.
-It can be hard to pinpoint the exact vortex point.
+Bad business processes are a drain to your team’s time and energy.
+It can be hard to pinpoint the exact problem.

 Don’t institutionalize inefficiency in your organization.
-For any process, consider the time invested at each tier.
-Every layer of your business hierarchy comes at a cost.
-The more complex your process, the more it involves multiple tiers of approval or involvement, the more it ends up costing you.
+For any and every process, consider the time and resources invested at each point.
+Every layer of your business hierarchy comes with a cost.
+The more complex your process – the more layers of approval or team involvement – the more it will end up costing your business.

-Do you have multiple systems used to track your projects, accounting, inventory, and financial reports?
-Do these systems talk to each other?
+- Do you use multiple systems to track your projects, accounting, inventory, and financial reports?
+Do these systems talk to one another?

-Are there additional manual processes performed outside of those systems for tracking or reporting?
+- Are there manual processes performed outside of those systems for tracking or reporting?
 How are they managed, how often are they updated, and how many team members are involved?

-Is there an overlap or duplication of efforts to track these items across roles, teams, departments, or locations?
+- Is there an overlap or duplication of efforts to track these processes across roles, teams, departments, or locations?